 - 1. The auditors' report expresses an unmodified opinion on whether the financial statements of Community Action Partnership of Strafford County were prepared in accordance with GAAP. - 2.
-Two significant deficiencies disclosed during the audit of the financial statements are reported in the Independent Auditors' Report on Internal Control over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards.
+No significant deficiencies relating to the audit of the financial statements are reported in the Independent Auditors' Report on Internal Control Over Financial Reporting and on Compliance and other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards.
 No material weaknesses are reported. - 3.
 No instances of noncompliance material to the financial statements of Community Action Partnership of Strafford County, which would be required to be reported in accordance with Government Auditing Standards, were disclosed during the audit. - 4.
 No significant deficiencies in internal control over major federal award programs are reported in the Independent Auditors' Report on Compliance for Each Major Program and on Internal Control Over Compliance Required by the Uniform Guidance.
-No material weaknesses are reported. - The auditors' report on compliance for the major federal award programs for Community Action Partnership of Strafford County expresses an unmodified opinion on all major federal programs. - 6.
+No material weaknesses are reported. - 5.
+The auditors' report on compliance for the major federal award programs for Community Action Partnership of Strafford County expresses an unmodified opinion on all major federal programs. - 6.
 Audit findings that are required to be reported in accordance with 2 CFR section 200.516(a) are reported in this Schedule. - 7.
-The programs tested as major were: U.S. Department of Health and Human Services, Low-Income Home Energy Assistance Program, CFDA 93.568, and Head Start, CFDA 93.600. - 8.
+The programs tested as major were: U.S. Department of Health and Human Services, Low-Income Home Energy Assistance Program, CFDA 93.568, and U.S. Department of Agriculture, Child Nutrition Cluster, CFDA, 10.555 (National School Lunch Program), and CFDA, 10.559 (Summer Food Service Program for Children).
+NON-FEDERAL, Eversource Energy Service Company, Home Energy Assistance Program. - 8.
 The threshold used for distinguishing between Type A and B programs was \$750,000. - 9.
 Community Action Partnership of Strafford County was determined to be a low-risk auditee.